 Next Steps

-Now that you understand test cases, explore how to:
+Now that you understand test cases and results, explore how to:

 Pro Tip: Start with test cases for critical requirements and high-risk scenarios.
 Don’t try to achieve 100% test coverage immediately—focus on the validations that matter most to your business.
+Record every execution — even failures — so your quality picture is honest.
 As you build confidence in your testing process, expand coverage strategically.

 Support